I met Elaine Lerner in 2011 when I attended a seven-week training course on ADHD facilitated by her.

 Before Elaine’s passing, we discussed plans to work together in the future through her ADHD training workshops and women’s groups.
 It was an initiative I was honored to be part of.
 My hope is to continue her mission utilizing what I have learned from my experiences with Elaine and her trainings and help others in the ways she helped me and my family.

-I am currently working on my ADHD Coaching Certification and anticipate completion in September, 2018.
+I have recently completed my ADHD Coaching Certification; AAC from ADDCA.
 My goal is to bring awareness of the benefits of ADHD Parent Trainings to parents and work as an integral member of Elaine’s Legacy Team to provide support.